Receive settlements

 - Terms of your contract with Checkout.com

-The fee for a given settlement is automatically deducted from your Available balance for the relevant sub-account.
+The fee for the settlement is automatically deducted from your Available balance for the relevant sub-account.
 This means that the fee is deducted from the next settlement.

 You can receive settlements in the following currencies with the various Checkout.com entities: